eosnetworkfoundation/docs/docs/20_smart-contracts/10_getting-started/10_dune-guide.md

 ### Interacting with your contract

 Transactions on EOS contain
 `actions`.
-To interact with your contract send a single action to your contract.
+To interact with your contract using DUNE, you need to send a transaction witih a single action to your contract using `==send=action`..

-You also need to create a test account from which to send the action.

 Use these commands to create a test account and send an action: